-Going for a community manager position?
-Show your interviewer you know the best way to measure an online community by brushing up with our Community Value and Metrics Report first.
+Have a community job interview coming up?
+Show your interviewer you know the best way to measure an online community by brushing up with our Community Industry Report first.

-Love ’em or hate ’em, job interviews are something most of us face throughout our careers.
+Love ’em or hate ’em, community job interviews are something most of us face throughout our careers.

-This article will prepare you for an interview and help you to show a hiring manager why you’re the best candidate for the role.
-Hiring managers, this article will help you craft truly illuminating community manager interviews after you’ve written the perfect community job description.
+This article will prepare you for a community job interview and help you to show a hiring manager why you’re the best candidate for the role.
+Hiring managers, this article will help you craft truly illuminating community manager job interviews after you’ve written the perfect community job description.

 In this article: